The Illustrated Man: The City

 A rocket expedition from Earth lands on an uncharted planet and finds a seemingly empty city.
 As the humans begin to explore, they realize that the city is not as empty as it seems.
 The city was waiting for the arrival of humans, designed by a long dead civilization to take revenge upon humanity; the civilization was destroyed by human biological weapons before recorded history.
 Once the city captures and kills the human astronauts, the humans' corpses are used as automatons to take a final act of revenge — a biological attack on the Earth.

 Zero Hour

-In the near future, young children are persuaded to help an imaginary friend named Drill to play a game called Invasion.
+In the near future, young children are persuaded to help a seemingly imaginary friend named Drill to play a game called Invasion.
+When one of the mothers Mary Morris realizes that children far away from her town play the exact same game, and her own daughter Mink says casually that the adults will have to die, she starts to worry.
+Eventually Drill turns out to be a real alien with many more coming after him, and they find the hiding parents Mary and her husband Henry Morris with the help of their own daughter Mink.

 The Rocket

 Fiorello Bodoni, a poor junkyard owner, has saved $3,000 to fulfill his dream to send one member of his family into outer space.
 The family cannot choose who will go, fearing those left behind will resent the one chosen.
 Bodoni instead uses the money to build a replica rocket containing a virtual reality theater that simulates a voyage through space.